-While ear thermometers can be inaccurate during ear infections — or plain uncomfortable to the inflamed ear — a gentle swipe across the forehead with this thermometer will give you a reading that has been proven by Harvard Medical to be even MORE accurate than ear temperatures.
-Another study also showed it was as accurate as a rectal temp, which has always been the standard for infants.
+While ear thermometers can be inaccurate during ear infections — or plain uncomfortable to the inflamed ear — a gentle swipe across the forehead with this thermometer will give you a reading that has been proven by Harvard Medical to be more accurate than ear temperatures.
+Another study also showed it was as accurate as a rectal temperature, which has always been the standard for infants.

-An indicator will tell you if the scan was incorrect (ensuring accuracy), and a backlit display will let you see even if the room you’re in is dark.
+An indicator will tell you if the scan was incorrect (ensuring accuracy), and a backlit display will let you read the result even if the room you’re in is dark.
 And with a programmable beeper, you can decide whether you want it to make noise or not, depending on how sensitive your baby is to sounds.

 - It’s highly accurate.

-- It can be used on a sleeping baby.
+- You can use it on a sleeping baby.

-- It has a backlit display for night use.
+- It has a backlit screen for night use.